+Time allocation in hours per activity

 Lecture [contact] 22.5

 Supervised practical [contact] 15

 Sum 37.5

+Assessment

+Examiners Sébastien Lambot, François J onard

 Test type (descriptive) Weight of the test (%) Individual or Group test

 Written Exam Individual

 Project Report Group

 Seminar Group

 Master Thesis

-Course code S1, Q1 / S2, Q2
+Course code LSAIV2200

 Course type Compulsory

-Period September 2022 - May 2023
+Period 14 September 2023 - 17 May 2024

 Credits 27

 Coordinator

 Keywords Research work presentation

 Description

 The master thesis is a personal work that each student must complete during his master cycle.
 This thesis is an initiation to scientific research that allows the future engineer to study a topic of his own preference.
-As a future engineer, the student must identify and address a specific question by respecting the following general approach:
+As a future engineer, the student must identify and address a specific question by respecting the following general approach :

-- Summarize the current knowledge about the chosen topic; - Set an experimental protocol (in a wide meaning of the term); - Do observations (in the field or in a laboratory); - Analyze and interpret these observations; - Draw appropriate conclusions; - Present this material in a scientific document; - Publicly defend their work
+- Summarize the current knowledge about the chosen topic ; - Set an experimental protocol (in a wide meaning of the term); - Do observations (in the field or in a laboratory); - Analyze and interpret these observations ; - Draw appropriate conclusions ; - Present this material in a scientific document ; - Publicly defend their work